- Studied: Honours in Geography

 Imagine knowing that you have helped establish a $10 billion fund for renewable energy in Australia.
 For Lindsay Soutar, the experience has been one of the highlights of her career.

-“It was pretty amazing travelling to Canberra last year to submit a report documenting 15,000 conversations with community groups, then finding out a few weeks later that our efforts had helped establish a multibillion-dollar renewable energy fund,” says the former geography honours student who is now the National Campaign Coordinator for the 100% Renewable Community Campaign.
+“It was pretty amazing when I got to travel to Canberra to submit a report documenting 15,000 conversations with community groups, then finding out a few weeks later that our efforts had helped establish a multibillion-dollar renewable energy fund,” says the former geography honours student who is now the National Campaign Coordinator for the 100% Renewable Community Campaign.